 To mitigate these problems, it is recommended to install a soft starter.
 This will allow the user to gradually increase the voltage supplied to a motor when it starts, preventing the current and torque from building up too quickly.
 In a typical AC induction motor, the current drawn by the motor is proportional to the square of the supply voltage, and the torque is proportional to the current.
 This means that ramping up the voltage slowly results in a smooth build-up of the motor's current and torque.

-In the common configuration, a soft starter consists of two thyristors – or SCRs (silicon-controlled rectifier) as they are commonly known – connects back-to-back for each phase, which work together to control the voltage supplied to the motor.
+Most commonly, a soft starter consists of two thyristors (or silicon-controlled rectifier as they are commonly known) connected back-to-back for each phase, which work together to control the voltage supplied to the motor.
 The AC voltage is rapidly changing between positive and negative at the line frequency.
 The supply voltage can be controlled by switching the power on and off during specific parts of the AC voltage waveform.
 Thyristors operate like electrical switches, making them ideal for this task.

-Soft starters include a logic controller that determines the timing of power supply to the motor, and this can be an open-loop or closed loop.
-Open-loop devices do not have a feedback system – they do not modify their output based on the motor's behaviour.
+Soft starters include a logic controller that determines the timing of the power supply to the motor, and this can be an open-loop or closed-loop.
+Open-loop devices do not have a feedback system; they do not modify their output based on the motor's behaviour.
 Instead, they ramp up the voltage according to a pre-selected set of values.
-Closed-loop devices monitor the current build-up in the motor with a feedback loop, allowing them to closely manage the motor's start-up for maximum efficiency.
+Closed-loop devices monitor the motor's current build-up with a feedback loop, allowing them to closely manage the motor's start-up for maximum efficiency.

 A Variable Frequency Drive (VFD) is a device that controls the speed of a motor by modifying the frequency of the AC supply power.
 While used primarily for precision speed control, a VFD can also sometimes be used as a soft starter and is best suited for applications where the acceleration characteristics must be highly consistent even with variable loads.
 However, VFDs have some downsides, being relatively expensive and requiring management of potential bearing currents.